Home » Sourdough » Simple Bread Machine Sourdough

 Instructions

 • Bake with steam.
-When the oven has preheated, pour 1 cup of water onto the empty baking sheet to create steam.
-Immediately place the loaf inside, close the door, and bake for 45 minutes.
-Let cool on a wire rack for at least 4 hours before slicing.
-7. Store at room temperature, well wrapped, for up to three days,
+When the oven is fully preheated, carefully pour 1 cup of water into the baking sheet on the lower rack to create steam.
+Immediately place the loaf on the center rack and close the oven door.
+Bake the loaf for 45 minutes until it reaches a deep golden-brown color.
+Remove from the oven and allow the bread to cool on a wire rack for at least 4 hours.

 Notes

-To make ahead, fully bake the loaf, allow it to cool completely, and freeze, well wrapped, for up to a month.
+To make ahead, fully bake the loaf, allow it to cool completely, and freeze, well-wrapped, for up to a month.

 Calories: 138kcal | Carbohydrates: 28g | Protein: 4g | Fat: 1g | Saturated Fat: 1g | Sodium: 408mg | Potassium: 38mg | Fiber: 1g | Sugar: 1g | Calcium: 6mg | Iron: 1mg